Plantain is a useful herb that is often considered a weed by most people.

 Where to Find

-Most people are able to find plantain in their own yards.
-If you live in an area where your yard is sprayed with chemicals or fertilizer, dried plantain leaves can also be ordered online.
+Most people are able to find this common herb in their own yards.
+If you live in an area where your yard is sprayed with chemicals or fertilizer, organic dried leaves can also be ordered online.
 If you prefer pre-made remedies, there are: plantain leaf first aid ointment for kids, plantain tincture, and plantain and goldenseal pre-made salve (natural Neosporin).
 If you can’t find Plantain in your area, you can actually order the seeds to plant Plantain (though your neighbors might think you are crazy!)

 Plantain is good for injuries because of its coagulating properties, but those with blood disorders or prone to blood clots should not use Plantain internally.
 If harvesting it yourself, make sure to get from an area that has not been sprayed with any chemicals or pesticides and make sure that you have correctly identified the plant before consuming.